fd6130/hsl-bundle/README.md

 If you need this bundle features but you have your own prefence way / format for your projects, just fork and modify it!

-**This bundle has nothing related with Discrete Maths.
-The words 'HSL' is a meme from our 17-B students in Discrete Maths course.**
+**The words 'HSL' is a meme from our 17-B students in Discrete Maths course.**

 ## Prerequisites